cosmos/sdk-tutorials/academy/4-my-own-chain/gas-meter.md

 ## Next up

-Make your checkers blockchain more user-friendly by helping players avoid bad transactions via a query that tests a move.
-Just follow the exercise in the [next section](./can-play.md).
+Follow the exercise in the [next section](./can-play.md) to make your checkers blockchain more user-friendly, by helping players avoid bad transactions via a query that tests a move before they play it.